o2r-project/api/docs/compendium/bindings.md

 ### Request body properties

-- `id` - ID of the compendium for which the bindings should be created
+- `id` - ID of the compendium for which the UI binding should be created
 - `computationalResult` - specification of the computational result that should be made interactive
-  - `type` - type of the computational result, e.g. a figure or a table
+  - `type` - type of the computational result, e.g., a figure or a table
-  - `result` - the actual result as it is referred to in the text
+  - `result` - the name of the result as it is referred to in the text
-- `sourcecode` all code-related information needed to create a binding for result specified above
+- `sourcecode` all code-related information needed to create a UI binding for result specified above
   - `file` - main file of the research compendium containing the R code
-  - `codelines` - array of code chunks including the code needed to generate the result
+  - `codelines` - array of code chunks with the code needed to generate the result
     - `first_line` - start of the code chunk
     - `last_line` - end of the code chunk
   - `parameter` - array of parameters that should be made interactive
     - `text` - parameter as it is initialized in the code
     - `name` - the name of the parameter without the value
-    - `val` - the value of the parameter without the name
+    - `val` - the value of the parameter without the name as it is set in the code
-    - `uiWidget` - specification of the UI widget, one per parameter, here examplified with a slider
+    - `uiWidget` - specification of the UI widget, one per parameter
       - `type` - widget type, e.g. a slider or radio buttons
       - `minValue` - minimum value of the slider
       - `maxValue` - maximum value of the slider